 To make someone an admin, you have two options.
 You can navigate to Company-level Permissions

-Alternatively, you can also visit their employee page, and make them an admin by clicking the blue pencil in the Permissions section of their page.
+Alternatively, you can also visit their employee page, and make them an admin by clicking the blue pencil in the Permissions section of their page, from their 'Settings' tab.
 There, you can select "yes" to make them an admin.
 Then, below, you’ll be able to give them any permissions you’d like.
 Once you’re done adding permissions, scroll to the bottom of the page and click Update Permissions to save your change.

 Granting and removing permissions